ElektraInitiative/libelektra/src/bindings/jna/README.md

-    If you copied the jna.jar, junit.jar and hamcrest-core.jar directly to the jna directory, the correct path would be `./jna.jar:./junit.jar:./hamcrest-core.jar` (separated by : on mac and Linux, by ; on windows), otherwise specify the appropriate locations.
+    If you copied the jna.jar, junit.jar and hamcrest-core.jar directly to the jna directory, the correct path would be `./jna.jar:./junit.jar:./hamcrest-core.jar` (separated by : on Mac and Linux, by ; on Windows), otherwise specify the appropriate locations.

     For Linux users they are usually in `/usr/share/java/jna.jar:/usr/share/java/junit4.jar`